Benefits Of Question Games

 This is a spoken parlor game designed in the early 1900’s which encourages deductive reasoning and creativity through questions.
 It originated in the United States and was played widely, escalating to popularity during the late 1940s when it became the format for a successful weekly radio quiz program.

-Suitable for one couple, two against each other or just close open-minded friends.
+Suitable questions game for one couple, two couples against each other or just close open-minded friends.

 Hasbro Gaming Trivial Pursuit Game: Classic Edition